cscart/docs/en/user_guide/payment_methods/paypal_checkout.rst

    * **Account settings:**

-     * **App Client ID, App Secret**—these settings connect your marketplace to your PayPal account.
+     * **App Client ID, App Secret**—these settings connect your store to your PayPal account.
 Get these credentials from PayPal.

      * **Test/Live mode**—set to *Live* to accept real payments.

        The test mode is intended for developers.
 It works with the special PayPal sandbox instead of live servers.
 No real money is involved in sandbox transactions.

      * **Currency**—if you specify the currency that is not the same as the store's primary currency, then it will be converted as soon as you go to the PayPal checkout page.
-Converts the currency at the exchange rate set for it in this store.
+The currency is converted at the exchange rate set for it in this store.

    * **Funding sources to show on checkout**—choose the payment services you want to be displayed on the PayPal checkout page.